-Sessions and session identifiers are local to each server (defined by scheme, host and port) inside an authentication domain; the clients MUST establish separate sessions for each port of a host to be accessed.
+Sessions and session identifiers are local to each server (defined by scheme, host and port), even if an authentication domain covers multiple servers; the clients MUST establish separate sessions for each port of a host to be accessed.
 Furthermore, sessions and identifiers are also local to each authentication realm, even if these are provided from the same server.
-The same session identifiers provided either from different servers or for different realms SHOULD be treated as independent ones.
+The same session identifiers provided either from different servers or for different realms MUST be treated as independent ones.